KonradSar/PERNWebsiteAutomatedTesting/README.md

 out if basic functionalities work properly.
 It contains UI and also some API tests as well.
 The following features of PERN website are covered by tests as below:
 <ol>
-<li>Functional tests of basic functionalities:
+<li>Functional tests of basic functionalities included:
 <ul>
 <li>searching phrases</li>
 <li>displaying maps and elements</li>